uhi22/foccci/README.md

 # News

+## 2024-06-27 Foccci Is Gaining Speed

+While some folks are integrating Foccci in their vehicles and providing nice pictures for the galery (https://openinverter.org/forum/viewtopic.php?t=5077), we were proudly presenting the project at the
+Augsburg Linux info day (https://openinverter.org/forum/viewtopic.php?t=4800).
+Sleep and wakeup, new, fast contactor driver and a new connector pinout provide more flexibility for the car integration.
+That will be the version 5, which will hopefully pop-up in the shop in July.

 ## 2023-12-13 Supercharging works.
 Halve a dozen boards are spread around the world.

 Johu is charging the Touran on the TESLA Supercharger using the hand-populated V3 board: https://openinverter.org/forum/viewtopic.php?p=64563#p64563 and https://www.youtube.com/watch?v=OKg3VUslol8